jeffplays2005/Hackheld/README.md

 I highly recommend buying the exact same parts as the section down below as many manufacturers use different 5 directional switches and I've designed the routes according to the one thats listed.

 I recommend JLCPCB as they have fast shipping, cheap options and have several discounts.
 PCBWay is also a good alternative.

+Please star this repository if you appreciated my work and would like to help me out!!
+Thanks in advance.

 ### Parts